ggeerraarrdd/geofinder/README.md

-# Geo50x
+# Geofinder

 An online game that's like _Where's Waldo?_ but for houses

 ## Description

-_Geo50x_ is an online carto-architectural scavenger hunt.
+_Geofinder_ is an online carto-architectural scavenger hunt.
 The gameplay is simple: Given a photo of a house somewhere in the world, you are tasked with locating that house on Google Maps.
 It's that straighforward, although how you will go about searching might not be.

-_Geo50x_ is inspired by such childhood games as _[Where's Waldo?](https://en.wikipedia.org/wiki/Where%27s_Wally%3F)_ and _[Where in the World is Carmen Sandiego?](https://en.wikipedia.org/wiki/Carmen_Sandiego)_.
+_Geofinder_ is inspired by such childhood games as _[Where's Waldo?](https://en.wikipedia.org/wiki/Where%27s_Wally%3F)_ and _[Where in the World is Carmen Sandiego?](https://en.wikipedia.org/wiki/Carmen_Sandiego)_.
 And the simple pleasures of looking out through vehicle windows and just gazing at the passing landscapes and cityscapes.

 ![Screenshot](static/images/geo50x_5.jpg)